Netflix Download Limits Explained: Rules, Errors, Offline Viewing Tips

 Storage requirements vary by content length and quality.
 HD versions require significantly more storage than SD versions.

-As for the “Downloads for You” feature launched by Netflix in 2021, if users turn on the feature, the Netflix app will download suggested movies and TV shows to users' mobile phones on the basis of their taste automatically, saving 5 GB, 3 GB, or 1 GB.
+As for the “Downloads for You” feature launched by Netflix in 2021.
+Basically, if you switch it on, Netflix just goes ahead and downloads movies and shows it thinks you’ll like straight onto your phones on the basis of their taste automatically, saving 5 GB, 3 GB, or 1 GB

 2. Why can't you download certain shows on Netflix?